Aliases for SYCP2 Gene

 GeneCards Summary for SYCP2 Gene

 SYCP2 (Synaptonemal Complex Protein 2) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and Metabolism.
+Among its related pathways are Metabolism and Cell Cycle, Mitotic.
 GO annotations related to this gene include protein heterodimerization activity.
 An important paralog of this gene is SYCP2L.

 UniProtKB/Swiss-Prot for SYCP2 Gene

 Major component of the axial/lateral elements of synaptonemal complexes (SCS) during meiotic prophase.
+Plays a role in the assembly of synaptonemal complexes.
+Required for normal meiotic chromosome synapsis during oocyte and spermatocyte development and for normal male and female fertility.
+Required for insertion of SYCP3 into synaptonemal complexes.
 May be involved in the organization of chromatin by temporarily binding to DNA scaffold attachment regions.
-Requires SYCP3, but not SYCP1, in order to be incorporated into the axial/lateral elements (By similarity).
+Requires SYCP3, but not SYCP1, in order to be incorporated into the axial/lateral elements.